wasmkwokwizardry/kubecon-na-2024/scheduling-framework-regex-plugin/README.md

 and caches it for later use in the `Filter` step.
 This avoids recompiling the regex pattern in each invocation of the `Filter` method for a given pod and available nodes.

+The code can be found under the [`v2`](./v2) directory.

 ### How to run

-1. Open the file `simulator/scheduler/config/plugin.go` and edit import from the previous version: `regex "github.com/wasmkwokwizardry/kubecon-na-2024/scheduling-framework-regex-plugin/pkg/plugin/regex/v2"`
+1. Open the file `simulator/scheduler/config/plugin.go` and edit import from the previous version: `regex "github.com/wasmkwokwizardry/kubecon-na-2024/scheduling-framework-regex-plugin/v2/plugin"`
 2. Restart the Simulator by running `make start-simulator` from the project root.
 3. Open the Simulator at [http://localhost:3000](http://localhost:3000) in your browser.
 4. Click the cog icon in the upper-left corner to open the Scheduler configuration and edit the `plugins` field so it contains the following: